lukeraymonddowning/mula/README.md

 ### Subtract

-The `add` method subtracts the provided money objects from the current money object and returns a new money object.
+The `subtract` method subtracts the provided money objects from the current money object and returns a new money object.
 You may pass any number of money objects as varadic parameters.

 ```php